Good Counsel College accepts enrolment applications at any time of the school year for students in Years 7-12.

 Step 5.
 Enrolment is complete

-On the receipt of the completed ‘Confirmation of Enrolment’ papers and payment of the $100 enrolment deposit (deducted from Term 1 fees), your student will be processed onto our system.
-Note: The confirmation fee is not required for mid-year enrolments.
+Enrolment is complete on the receipt of the completed ‘Confirmation of Enrolment’ papers and payment of the $100 enrolment deposit (deducted from Term 1 fees).